-Underweight Neutral Overweight Previous view Asset Strategic Tactical Commentary Equities Developed +1 .1 We are overweight equities in our strategic views as we estimate the overall return of stocks will be greater than fixed-income assets over the coming decade.
+Underweight Neutral Overweight Previous view Asset Strategic Tactical Commentary Equities Developed +1 -1 We are overweight equities in our strategic views as we estimate the overall return of stocks will be greater than fixed-income assets over the coming decade.
 Valuations on a long horizon do not appear stretched.
 Tactically, we stay underweight DM stocks but upgrade Japan.
 We are underweight the U.S. and Europe.
 Corporate earnings expectations don't fully reflect the economic stagnation we see.
 We see other opportunities in equities.
 Emerging Neutral Neutral Strategically, we are neutral as we don't see significant earnings growth or higher compensation for risk.
 We go neutral tactically given a weaker growth trajectory.
 We prefer EM debt over equity.
-Developed market government bonds Nominal -1 -1 Higher-for-longer policy rates have bolstered the case for short-dated government debt in portfolios on both tactical and strategic horizons.
-We stay underweight U.S. nominal long-dated government bonds on both horizons as we expect investors to demand more compensation for the risk of holding them.
-Tactically, we are overweight on euro area and UK bonds as we think more rate cuts are coming than the market expects.
+Developed market government bonds Nominal -1 Neutral Higher-for-longer policy rates have bolstered the case for short- dated government debt in portfolios on both tactical and strategic horizons.
+We stay strategically underweight U.S. nominal long- dated government bonds as we expect investors to demand more compensation for the risk of holding them.
+Tactically, we're neutral long-term Treasuries as the yield surge driven by expected policy rates approaches a peak.
+We're overweight euro area and UK bonds as we see more rate cuts than the market does.
 Inflation-linked +3 Neutral Our strategic views are maximum overweight DM inflation-linked bonds where we see higher inflation persisting - but we have trimmed our tactical view to neutral on current market pricing in the euro area.
-Public credit and emerging market debt Investment grade -1 Strategically, we're underweight due to limited compensation above short-dated government bonds.
+Public credit and emerging market debt Investment grade -1 -2 Strategically, we're underweight due to limited compensation above short-dated government bonds.
 We're underweight tactically to fund risk-taking elsewhere as spreads remain tight.
 High yield Neutral -1 Strategically, we are neutral high yield as we see the asset class as more vulnerable to recession risks.
 We're tactically underweight.
 Spreads don't fully compensate for slower growth and tighter credit conditions we expect.
 EM debt Neutral +1 Strategically, we're neutral and see more attractive income opportunities elsewhere.
 Tactically, we're overweight hard currency EM debt due to higher yields.
 It is also cushioned from weakening local currencies as EM central banks cut policy rates.
 Private markets Income +1 - We are strategically overweight private markets income.
 For investors with a long-term view, we see opportunities in private credit as private lenders help fill a void left by a bank pullback.
-Growth 1 Even in our underweight to growth private markets, we see areas like infrastructure equity as a relative bright spot.
+Growth 4 - Even in our underweight to growth private markets, we see areas like infrastructure equity as a relative bright spot.